AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript.md

 ### First search session

-The first batch of searches, performed with the two manually curated input queries, returned 9016 unique results, specifically 8867 unique results from Pubmed, 467 from Web of Science, and 48 from IEEE.
+The first session of searches, performed using the two manually curated input queries, returned 9016 unique results, specifically 8867 unique results for Pubmed, 467 for Web of Science, and 48 for IEEE.
-Of the records retrieved using the input queries, 1006 were manually labeled as relevant or not for the topic of the systematic review.
+Of these records, 1006 were manually labeled as relevant or not for the topic of the systematic review.
 Of these 51 (5.07%) were labeled as positive, and 955 (94.9%) as negative.

-Subsequently, cycles of prediction/review tasks were performed, in which manually reviewed records (R tasks) were used to train the ML classification algorithm which is used then to reclassify all records (P tasks).
-In total 5 review tasks were required in addition to the initial one (tab.
+Subsequently, cycles of prediction/review tasks were performed, in which manually reviewed records (R tasks) were used to train the ML classification algorithm which is then used to reclassify all records (P tasks).
+After task 11, two susbsequent P tasks returned no uncertain or positive unreviewed predictions, therefore the first session was termined.
+In total 5 review tasks were required in addition to the initial manual classification (tab.
 1), for a total of 94 extra reviewed articles (90 predicted as uncertain and 4 as positive).
-After task 11, the two susbsequent P tasks returned no uncertain or positive prediction which were not already reviewed and therefore the first cycle was termined.
+Overall 1100 classification/review actions on 1054 records were
+required, that is the 12.2% of the total number of records (9016) collected in the first session, while the rest was classified automatically as non-relevant.
+The dataset at the end of the session contained a total of 62 positive records (+11 positive records compared to the initial manual classification).

 | Task | Task type | Uncertain      | Positive       | Negative        | Reviewed |
 |-----:|:----------|:---------------|:---------------|:----------------|:---------|